stothe2/literature-review/README.md

 - [x] Strickland, B., & Scholl, B. J. (2015).
 Visual perception involves event-type representations: The case of containment versus occlusion.
 Journal of Experimental Psychology: General, 144(3), 570.
 **[Post](_posts/2016-11-01-Strickland2015.md)**.

+#### Ensemble perception

+- [x] Haberman, J., & Whitney, D. (2012).
+Ensemble perception: Summarizing the scene and broadening the limits of visual processing.
+From perception to consciousness: Searching with Anne Treisman, 339-349.
+- [x] Alvarez, G. A., & Oliva, A. (2009).
+Spatial ensemble statistics are efficient codes that can be represented with reduced attention.
+Proceedings of the National Academy of Sciences, 106(18), 7345-7350.

 #### Other
 - [ ] Peters, M. A., Ma, W. J., & Shams, L. (2016).
 The Size-Weight Illusion is not anti-Bayesian after all: a unifying Bayesian account.
 PeerJ, 4, e2124.
 **[Quick glance summary](_posts/2016-09-28-Ma2016.md)**.